Master's Degree Program

 A video overview of the Robotics masters program can be accessed here.

 Students are assigned an academic advisor from the distinguished members of the GRASP faculty.
 Applicants are encouraged to indicate a potential academic advisor in the personal statement section of the application.
-A program of study is developed with the academic advisor, who is responsible for monitoring the student's academic plan and thesis work.
+A program of study is developed with the academic advisor, who is responsible for monitoring the student's academic plan.

 The Robotics M.S.E. consists of a total of ten courses and an optional thesis project.
 It includes coursework in: